Introduction to Thermal Metal Spraying

 During the corrosion process, anodic and cathodic sites are set up on the surface.

-Where steel is stored for example can have an effect on the way the surface corrodes.
+Where steel is stored, for example, can affect the way the surface corrodes.

 If steel is stored near the coast, for example, it will be subject to a salt environment.